helenlin/carecapsule/README.md

-# Thank You Gachapon
-Hello, welcome to Thank You Gachapon.
+# care capsule
+hello there,

+this is care capsule.

-This is a little dispenser of hand-drawn e-cards to fundraise for Meals on Wheels.
+this is a little dispenser of hand-drawn e-cards to fundraise for meals on wheels.

-Project by Helen Lin and Alice Wang
+project by,

+helen lin and alice wang